yoshirozay/education/Data-Structures/BinaryTree/README.md

             }
 ```

-One Child - Find the node that we want to delete's child, replace the to be deleted node with the child itself and set the child = nil.
+One Child - Find the node that we want to delete's child, replace the to be deleted node with the child itself.
 ```swift
  // Case 2: One child
             else if nd.left == nil {